johnfanv2/LenovoLegionLinux/README.md

 sudo make uninstall
 ```

-## Initial Usage Testing
+## :octocat: Initial Usage Testing
 Please note:
 - Please test in this order and try to fix a failed text before going to the next.
 - These tests are manual and in the terminal because this is an early version of this tool
 - Using it if test are succesful is much easier
 - You can copy-and-paste the commands.
 Paste with `Ctrl+Shift+V` inside the terminal.

 ### Quick Test: Module is properly loaded
 ```bash